Lexus LS 600h L Review

-Current Lexus LS 600h Models
+Used Lexus LS 600h Models

-In reviews we noted the LS 600h L feels similar to its LS 460 L sibling, no surprise as they differ chiefly in their powertrains.
-So the same pampered ride and quietly confident handling are here, as is a sumptuous, silent cabin that coddles its occupants.
-Given that, as well as the essentially similar performance of the two, we can't justify making the $25,000 jump up to the 600.
-If low emissions and high efficiency are must-haves in your next large luxury sedan, there are other, less costly choices.
-That said, they'd be hard pressed to match Lexus' strong reputation for long-term reliability and low running costs.
+In reviews, we found that the LS 600h L felt similar to its LS 460 L sibling, which was no surprise since they differed chiefly in their powertrains.
+The long-wheelbase version offered the same pampered ride and quietly confident handling, along with a sumptuous, silent cabin that coddled its occupants.
+Given those similarities and the almost identical performance of the two, it was difficult to justify making the $25,000 jump up to a new LS 600h L. Time may equalize the prices as the cars age, and the LS 600h L has Lexus' deservedly strong reputation for long-term reliability and low running costs in its corner.

 Read the most recent 2016 Lexus LS 600h L review.